canjs/can-stache/docs/stache.md

 Most of the time, you are doing one of only 3 things with stache:

 - Writing values within HTML to the page.
-- Branching - writing some HTML to the page or some other HTML to the page.
+- Branching Logic - writing some HTML to the page or some other HTML to the page.
 - Looping - Iterating over a list of values and writing some HTML out for each value.

 ### Loading templates